AdotDdot/sproxy/README.md

 Known issues
 ===========
 * Parsing of requests and responses in order to init class instances needs adjusting: initialization unsuccessful in certain cases
-* In certain cases an https connection is refused.
+* In certain cases an https connection is refused for causes yet not found.